Relations Between the Inequality Indices Gini, Pietra and Kolkata: Theory and Data Analysis: Summary and Conclusion

 \section{Summary and Conclusion}

-As we discussed, all the three inequality indices Gini ($g$), Pietra ($p$) and Kolkata ($k$) are derived from the Lorenz function $L(x)$ (see Fig. 1). $2g$ is given by the area between the equality line and the Lorenz curve. $p$ is given by the maximum value of $x-L(x)$ and is interpreted as a measure of the fraction of money the `rich' people should transfer to the `poor' people (neither rich or poor are specifically defined here), so that a redistribution would bring equality (Robin Hood index \cite{Allen22}). $k$ is given by the fixed point of the Complementary Lorenz Function $L_c(x) \equiv 1 - L(x)$: $L_c(k) = k$.
-Geometrically (see Fig. 1) it gives the fraction $k$ of wealth (citations) possessed by clearly defined $1 - k$ fraction of rich people (papers).
+As we discussed, all three inequality indices Gini ($g$), Pietra ($p$) and Kolkata ($k$) are derived from the Lorenz function $L(x)$ (see fig. \ref{fig:lorenz}). $2g$ is given by the area between the equality line and the Lorenz curve. $p$ is given by the maximum value of $x-L(x)$ and is interpreted as a measure of the fraction of money the `rich' people should transfer to the `poor' people (neither rich or poor are specifically defined here), so that a redistribution would bring equality (Robin Hood index \cite{Allen22}). $k$ is given by the fixed point of the Complementary Lorenz Function $L_c(x) \equiv 1 - L(x)$: $L_c(k) = k$.
+Geometrically (see fig. \ref{fig:lorenz}) it gives the fraction $k$ of wealth (citations) possessed by clearly defined $1 - k$ fraction of rich people (papers).
 We therefore argued the excess wealth of the rich is precisely equal to $2k - 1$, which if they transfer to the poor $k$ fraction of people, then (on redistribution) equality would be achieved.
-As such $p =2k -1$ (relation (1)).
+As such, the Robin Hood index should be equal to $2k -1$, while the value of Pietra Index $p$, given by the maximum vertical distance of the Lorenz curve from the equality line is given by the relation (\ref{eqn3}), with $2k-1$ as its minimum value.

-As we see from numerical data analysis (see Appendices I-IV) and upper-left insets of Figs. 2 - 5, the $p$ is a little higher (at most $5\%$ off) from that suggested by relation (1).
-Next we assumed a minimal analytic and polynomial form (2) for the Lorenz function $L(x)$ and calculated $g$ and $p$ from there, giving $p = (3/4)g$ (relation (3)).
-As we see from the tables I-IV and Figs. 2-5, there are large deviations from relation (2).
-Finally, solving for $k$ from (2) and (3), in the small $g$ limit, we got $k = (1/2) + (3/8)g$ (relation (3)).
-Numerical data analysis for the validity of this relation are indicated in each of the main parts and bottom right insets of Figs. 2-5.
+As we see from numerical data analysis (see Appendices I-IV) and upper-left insets of \cref{fig2:income,fig3:tax,fig4:movie,fig5:nobel} the $p$ is slightly higher (at most 5\% off) from the value ($2k-1$ of the Robin Hood index), as given by the relation (\ref{eqn3}).
+Next we assumed a minimal analytic and polynomial form \ref{eqn4} for the Lorenz function $L(x)$ and calculated $g$ and $p$ from there, giving $p = (3/4)g$ (relation (\ref{eqn5})).
+As we see from the tables I-IV and \cref{fig2:income,fig3:tax,fig4:movie,fig5:nobel}, there are large deviations from relation (\ref{eqn5}).
+Finally, solving for $k$ from (\ref{eqn4}) and (\ref{eqn5}), in the small $g$ limit, we got $k = (1/2) + (3/8)g$ (relation (\ref{eqn6}); see section II.A).
+Numerical data analysis for the validity of this relation is indicated in each of the main parts and bottom right insets of \cref{fig2:income,fig3:tax,fig4:movie,fig5:nobel}.
+In section II.B, we incorporate the analytical results for $p/g$ by considering the Lorenz function appropriate for the generalized Pareto (single power) law distribution.
+This yields an extended range for the ratio $p/g$, going smoothly from $1_+$ at $n=1_+$ to $2/e\approx0.736$ when $n\rightarrow\infty$.
+This extended range accumulated most of empirical data shown in the insets of \cref{fig2:income,fig3:tax,fig4:movie,fig5:nobel}.
+It may be noted that this analytical calculation could not be calculated for $k$ index value.
+Therefore any extended version of relation (\ref{eqn6}), for general values of $n$, could not be obtained.